dgrcode/compalary/data/scripts/INSTRUCTIONS.md

 2. Check the files `citiesData.json` and `citiesData_readable.json`.
 3. If they look good, move `citiesData.json` to the `data` folder.
 4. Done

+*Don't forget to re-build the bundle, or it'll be using stale data!